PaLM2-VAdapter: Progressively Aligned Language Model Makes a Strong Vision-language Adapter: Limitation Discussion

-To answer this question, we conduct a study to see if the visual embeddings output by the adapter can easily be ``translated" to a sequence of words and then used as the prefix for the LLM decoder.
-Specifically, we introduce a fully-connected layer (FC layer) after the adapter and use the gumel-softmax operation~\cite{gumbel} to quantize the visual embeddings.
 The output logits from the FC layer correspond to the words of the LLM codebook and the word with highest logit will be assigned to the corresponding visual token.
 As shown in \cref{tab:quantize_to_words}, the gumbel-softmax operation is very hard to train.
 We explore a lot of hyper-parameters to make the training stable, however, the best result we got is just 15.3 CIDEr score on the COCO captioning dataset (shown in the last line), with the softmax temperature set to 2.0 and exponentially decayed.
 Compared to the baseline whose visual embeddings is not quantized, there is a huge performance drop when the visual embeddings are quantized to the words of LLM codebook.

-This implies that the visual embeddings might share the same representation space with the LLM codebook but cannot be ``translated" to words with simple matching.
+This implies that the visual embeddings might share the same representation space of LLM codebook but cannot be ``translated" to words with simple matching.
 We believe this is an interesting direction for future exploration: make the encoder and adapter have zero-shot scalability to larger LLMs.